 Cindy Johnson is an Early Learning Specialist in the Franklin Pierce School District.
 Laurie Sjolund is the Early Learning Coordinator in the Sumner School District.
 They were both very generous with their time, and gave me lots of great tips to share with you.

 I’ve heard from several readers that these are excellent.
-I know Puyallup has some coming up.
 If you want to check for one in your district, you can head here to the Ready! for Kindergarten site , and plug your zip code into the box towards the bottom.
 If you see a link for your district, but it leads to something with really old dates, I would call.
 It probably means they offer the program, but they haven’t updated the site.

-You’ll also want to think about social skills.
+Emphasize Social Skills: You’ll also want to think about social skills.
 While I know I spent a lot of time fretting about letters and numbers, both educators told me kindergarten teachers say that kiddos who enter with the ability to follow a routine, listen to directions, and use their words to solve problems, will quickly grasp new ideas.
+If you haven’t done a structured preschool program, summer would be a good time to do some lessons, or try a VBS or a short day camp-something where he will get those social opportunities.

 - Knows her colors